Frontier-Makerspace/Vibe-XR-101/README.md

 - Instructor support across tracks
 - Live demos
 - Feedback & iteration
-- What to build next
+- Discussion: where AI helped — and where it didn’t

 **Outcome:**
-A **portfolio-worthy digital or physical project**.
+A **portfolio-worthy digital or physical project**, built with AI as a true copilot.
 **Link:** _Coming soon_

 ---